alphagov/frontend/docs/building_blocks_for_flexible_content.md

   }
 ]
 ```

+### Republishing all Landing Pages

 If a `navigation_group` is modified on a parent page, all of the child pages will need to be republished to pick up the changes.

-There is a [rake task](https://github.com/alphagov/whitehall/blob/ab6322aeca5011ad58210961400950c011daf750/lib/tasks/publishing_api.rake#L189) in Whitehall to aid with this:
+Whitehall has a UI to help you do this.

+1. Go to "More" in menu (top right)
+2. Click on "Republish content"
+3. Scroll down to "Bulk republishing"
+4. Scroll to "All by type" and click "Republish"
+5. Select "LandingPage" from the drop-down and click "Continue"
+6. Provide a reason for the republish and click "Confirm republishing"
+7. You should see a Success message with "All by type 'LandingPage' have been queued for republishing"

+As a last ditch option there is also a [rake task](https://github.com/alphagov/whitehall/blob/ab6322aeca5011ad58210961400950c011daf750/lib/tasks/publishing_api.rake#L189) that does the same thing:

 ```ruby
 rake publishing_api:document_type["LandingPage"]